 Now that you have some idea on the core values, start noticing those in your regular life-where those are honored, where those are dishonored.
 Plan small activities, projects where those values are present.

-These exercises will create the awareness about what makes the unique you – what fulfills you and what takes away your energy.
+These exercises will create awareness about what makes the unique you – what fulfills you and what takes away your energy.
 Give yourself a month or two to start seeing some results.
 This will give you the base to think about your vision.

 A client of mine worked on this recently.
 The role model exercise did the trick for her.
 She has now found an area she enjoys and she wants to pursue next in her career.
-The key is to have an open mind and more important, to have the courage to honor the possibility of fulfillment over the known comfort.
+The key is to have an open mind and more importantly, to have the courage to honor the possibility of fulfillment over the known comfort.
 When you believe, “I deserve” only then embark on this exciting journey!

 This article was published on the Personal branding Blog and also on Yahoo.